 Why It Matters

-The expiry date influences:
+The expiry date of options influences:

 - Time decay (Theta)